ryanhodson/aintcms/README.md

 # Security

-LocalCMS uses native Git commands to move content contributions from the local machine to remote Git repositories.
-Currently, LocalCMS uses HTTP basic authentication for:
+Ain't CMS uses native Git commands to move content contributions from the local machine to remote Git repositories.
+Currently, Ain't CMS uses HTTP basic authentication for:

 - `git clone` for the initial clone